petrelharp/pyslim/docs/tutorial.md

 It is important that simplification - if it happens at all - either (a) comes after recapitation, or (b) is done with the ``keep_input_roots=True`` option (see {meth}`tskit.TreeSequence.simplify`).
-This is because simplification removes some of the ancestral genomes in the first generation, which are necessary for recapitation, unless it is asked to "keep the input roots".
+This is because simplification will almost certainly remove some of the ancestral genomes in the first generation, which are necessary for recapitation, unless it is asked to "keep the input roots".
-If we simplify without this option before recapitating, some of the first-generation blue chromosomes in the figure on the right would not be present, so the coalescent simulation would start from a more recent point in time than it really should.
+If we simplify without this option before recapitating, some of the first-generation blue chromosomes in {numref}`figure {number} <pedigree_simplify>` would not be present, so the coalescent simulation would start from a more recent point in time than it really should.
 As an extreme example, suppose our SLiM simulation has a single diploid who has reproduced by clonal reproduction for 1,000 generations, so that the final tree sequence is just two vertical lines of descent going back to the two chromosomes in the initial individual alive 1,000 generations ago.
-Recapitation would produce a shared history for these two chromosomes, that would coalesce some time longer ago than 1,000 generations.
+Recapitation would produce a shared history for these two chromosomes that would coalesce some time longer ago than 1,000 generations.
 However, if we simplified first, then those two branches going back 1,000 generations would be removed, since they don't convey any information about the shape of the tree;
 and so recapitation might produce a common ancestor more recently than 1,000 generations, which would be inconsistent with the SLiM simulation.

+#### How to simplify

 After recapitation,
 simplification to the history of 100 individuals alive today